pfalorni/datascience-GCD/Codebook.md

 # Codebook
+This is the codebook for the data contained into the file *tidydf.csv*, as requested by the exercise for the final project of [Getting and Cleaning Data](https://class.coursera.org/getdata-009/)
 ## General notes
 The information provided in this codebook is an addendum to what is already been tracked by the original authors, Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio and Luca Oneto, on the [UCI web site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and into the descriptive text files delivered with the dataset - i.e. *README.txt* and *features_info.txt*.
 The tidy dataset is contained into the file *tidydf.csv*, a CSV file that can be read by using the information specified in the *README.md* file of this repository.